-The telecommunications attorneys at Norris McLaughlin, P.A. are some of the most experienced in the State of New Jersey.
-The attorneys frequently represent long-distance companies, competitive local carriers, wireless communication companies, and equipment vendors.
-Services provided to our telecommunications clients include regulatory work, litigation, commercial transactional work, municipal approval matters and legislative representation.
+The telecommunications attorneys at Norris McLaughlin are some of the most experienced in the State of New Jersey.
+They frequently represent long-distance companies, competitive local carriers, wireless communication companies, and equipment vendors.
+Services provided to our telecommunications clients include regulatory work, litigation, commercial transactional work, municipal approval matters, and legislative representation.

 With regard to wireless network real estate issues and the siting of network facilities, our telecommunications attorneys are experienced with the preparation and negotiation of agreements for network installations; the preparation and negotiation of agreements with major tower companies and carriers for facilities; due diligence, negotiation and preparation in connection with transactional matters for the transfer and acquisition of network facilities; and formulation of legal standards and policies with respect to network facilities.

 We assist our clients in legislative efforts before the New Jersey State Legislature and other state governmental agencies to ensure that their telecommunications interests are protected.
 Additionally, on behalf of industry trade associations and their members, we have become a leading advocate for competition in markets once thought to be natural monopolies.